šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 Using environment variables for Akamai API credentials in your code is a secure practice because:

-• Environment variables are not hard-coded in the codebase, reducing the risk of exposure in case of a code leak.
+• Environment variables are not hard-coded in the codebase, reducing the risk of exposure if the code is shared or leaked.

-• Environment variables can be easily managed and rotated without the need to modify the code.
+• Environment variables can be easily managed and rotated without changing the code itself.

 How to secure your secrets using environment variables